Everyone welcome! UTCMP band members range in age from 10 to 80+

 Ever wished you had taken up playing a musical instrument as a hobby?
 Or have you wanted to get back into playing but don’t know where to start?
 Well, you are living in the right place.
-Launceston is one of the few community programs in the country where players can join a band without being able to play a single note.
-Beginners Band could be the start of your musical journey.
+Launceston has one of the few community programmes in the country where players can join a band without being able to play a single note, while also catering to experienced musicians.

 For young and new players

 UTCMP will accept anyone over the age of 10.
 It provides a fun, educational environment in which to try out different musical instruments to see which suits you best.
 At the start of Term 1, Beginning Band holds a show and tell evening, where interested players can come along, see what instruments are available and chat to our tutors.
 For more information on each instrument in our wind bands see our page Wind Band Instruments.